jpgrace/macos-update/README.md

 # macos-update
 A small script for keeping MacOS computers up to date.

+_NOTE: This command is menat to be run as root.
+You should read through it and understand it entirely before running it on your machine._

 ## Why?

 Because keeping software up to date shouldn't be hard.